Empirical Strategies for Causal Analysis

 Knowledge

-• understand how empirical methods can be used for testing the implications of theoretical models and interpret the estimation results
+• understands how empirical methods can be used for testing the implications of theoretical models and interpret the estimation results

-• understand the assumptions necessary to estimate causal effects
+• recognize the assumptions necessary to estimate causal effects

 Skills

-• be equiped with the intuition and skills necessary to understand and to apply methods of causal analysis to actual observational and experimental data
+• is equiped with the intuition and skills necessary to understand and to apply methods of causal analysis to actual observational and experimental data

-• be able to critically assess reports discussing associations between variables and interpret causal effects
+• is able to critically assess reports discussing associations between variables and interpret causal effects

-• know how to write and run do-files with relevant commands and produce tables and figures in STATA
+• can write and run do-files with relevant commands and produce tables and figures in R/STATA

 General Competence

-• be able to independently estimate causal effects for instance as a part of a master thesis or in future professional careers
+• independently estimate causal effects, for instance, as a part of a master thesis or in future professional careers

 • Teaching